openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/ORA_Staff_Grading.rst

 When staff is ready to grade they can begin grading with the “Start grading” button.
 This will open an editable rubric which enables staff to select the score for a submission and provide comments.

-fig: In progress grading a submission with editable rubric.

 The “Start grading” button will also “claim” the current submission for grading.
 This gives the staff member exclusive access to submit a grade for this submission, helping